 The flush keyword invokes a flush operation after thermodynamic info is written to the log file.
 This insures the output in that file is current (no buffering by the OS), even if LAMMPS halts before the simulation completes.

-IMPORTANT NOTE: The thermo output values step and atoms are stored internally as 8-byte signed integers, rather than the usual 4-byte signed integers.
-When specifying the "format int" keyword you can use a "%d"-style format identifier in the format string and LAMMPS will convert this to the corresponding "%lu" form when it is applied to those keywords.
-However, when specifying the "format M string" keyword for step and natoms, you should specify a string appropriate for an 8-byte signed integer, e.g. one with "%ld".
+The thermo output values step and atoms are stored internally as 8-byte signed integers, rather than the usual 4-byte signed integers.
+When specifying the format int option you can use a “%d”-style format identifier in the format string and LAMMPS will convert this to the corresponding 8-byte form when it is applied to those keywords.
+However, when specifying the line option or format M string option for step and natoms, you should specify a format string appropriate for an 8-byte signed integer, e.g. one with “%ld”.